md15799/webtech/README.md

 # webtech

 > A web application to calculate the environmental impact of products from manufacture to disposal.
-Built with Nuxt and Vue.js .
+Built with Nuxt, Vue.js and D3.

 ## Build Setup